 Despite all this chaos, it’s important to know that if you’re traveling to or from Turkey, you should still be safe.
 Just because Turkey is close to the conflict doesn’t mean it’s dangerous.

 But there’s another issue.
-A lot of Russian tourists have started to flood into Turkey.
+A lot of Russian tourists have started to flood into Turkey, especially Istanbul and Antalya.
 This sudden increase has caused rental prices to go up all over the country.
 This rise in living costs is hitting people hard, especially those who need affordable housing.
 So, while it’s not immediately obvious, this is another serious problem caused by the conflict.

 However, despite the devastation caused by the earthquake, the country has made significant efforts to rebuild and recover already.
 With time, the country is making strides towards normalcy, and many parts of Turkey that were not directly affected by the earthquake are, or at least will soon be safe for foreign travelers to visit.